10 Best GA Reports for UX Research

 Audience > Mobile > Devices > Set secondary dimension as “Operating System”

 Running this report allows you to see if there are any major problems with your website directly related to device and operating system.
-For instance, maybe you find that your website has an abnormally high bounce rate on the iPhone 5 using a specific version of iOS.
+For instance, maybe you find that your website has an abnormally high bounce rate on the iPhone X using a specific version of iOS.
 You can investigate further to see first-hand how your site is performing on that device with that version of iOS.
-Who knows what you’ll find—maybe you see that your site looks just as it should and it’s as simple as a random and unfortunate finding that the bounce rate is so high.
+Who knows what you’ll find—maybe you see that your site looks just as it should.
 Or, maybe you’ll see that in fact your site is broken on this exact combination of device and iOS.
-Knowing this information allows you to fix these problems (hopefully early on) so that future users don’t have a bad experience.
+Knowing this information allows you to fix these problems (hopefully early on) so future users don’t have a bad experience.

 If I’m being completely honest, this report’s user interface (UI) isn’t the best.
 But when it comes to user experience, it can provide useful insights that may be helpful in driving your future site’s design and architecture.